Get our FREE IIFYM Weight Loss Starter Guide

 8. Eating too much protein is harmful to your kidneys

-While adding more protein in your diet can provide benefits, let us build your Custom Macro Blueprint tailoring your approach with a proper protein intake
+While adding more protein to your diet can provide benefits, let us build your Custom Macro Blueprint tailoring your approach with a proper protein intake

 While the harmful effects of large amounts of protein are indeed dangerous to those who already have kidney disease, healthy individuals will have no issues upping their protein intake.With all of that being said, what are some reasons why you should increase your protein intake?